Israeli cybersecurity official indicted on child sex charge

 Chesnoff said he was unavailable for comment Thursday, citing observance of the Jewish holiday Yom Kippur.
 Clark County District Attorney Steve Wolfson’s office was not immediately able to comment when reached via email.

 Alexandrovich last appeared in court via video conference Sept.
-3, after missing an arraignment the week prior on the grounds Chesnoff and prosecutors agreed to waive his attendance.
+3 after missing an arraignment the week prior on the grounds Chesnoff and prosecutors agreed to waive his attendance.
 Alexandrovich was arrested in Henderson Aug.
-15 as part of a multi-agency operation that targeted alleged child sex predators in the Las Vegas Valley, and returned home to Israel after posting a $10,000 bail following the arrest.
+15 as part of a multi-agency operation that targeted alleged child sex predators in the Las Vegas Valley and returned home to Israel after posting a $10,000 bail after the arrest.

 At the Sept.
 3 hearing, Henderson Justice of the Peace Barbara Schifalacqua ordered Alexandrovich not to have contact with minors and not to use social media or apps for dating.